 This article is part of a larger series on Retail Management.

-Livestream selling is a marketing technique in which businesses hold real-time virtual shopping events to showcase and sell their products to customers.
-It is a great way to deepen your connection with your customers, expand your reach via influencer partnerships, and potentially boost your conversion rates.
+Also known as live shopping/live commerce or shoppable livestreaming, livestream shopping is a great way to deepen your connection with your customers, expand your reach via influencer partnerships, and potentially boost your conversion rates.

 - Beauty (8%)

 - Furnishing and home decor (4%)

 - Automobile (<1%)